mmollina/MAPpoly/cran-comments.md

 ## Re-submission of MAPpoly package

 This is a re-submission of MAPpoly package.
+This version (0.3.1), contains only minor modifications

+  - Update test functions
+  - Update documentation
+  - Update DESCRIPTION file
+  - Fix minor bugs

+## Re-submission of MAPpoly package

+This is a re-submission of MAPpoly package.
 This version (0.3.0), contains the following changes

   - Added Rccp parallelization to avoid memory overflow in personal computers